social media keynote speaker neal schaffer

 My Personal Background

 We all have a story to tell, so this is mine.
-Part of why I will go into a thorough background of myself is not only to tell you why I am who I am and what are the past experiences I utilize when helping people and companies, but also to help connect my own dots, as made famous by Steve Jobs’ famous Stanford University speech:
+Part of why I will go into a thorough background of myself is not only to tell you why I am who I am and what are the past experiences I draw on when helping people and companies, but also to help connect my own dots, as made famous by Steve Jobs’ famous Stanford University speech:

 My Early Days